 His interests include the natural capital approach to environmental management, the development of industry standards for sustainability and the development of green economies.

-Jean-Pierre Méan is of counsel at MCE Legal, a law firm with offices in Lausanne and other locations in Switzerland.
+Jean-Pierre Méan is of counsel at Eigenmann Associés.
 Previously, he was Chief Legal Officer of the Aluminum Company of Canada Ltd., the main operating company of the Alcan Group (now Rio Tinto Alcan); General Counsel of Landis & Gyr, a Swiss-based manufacturer of electricity meters and building controls (now part of the Siemens Group); General Counsel and Chief Compliance Officer of SGS, the leading inspection, verification and testing company based in Switzerland; and Chief Compliance Officer of the European Bank for Development and Reconstruction in London.

-Jean-Pierre is president of the Swiss chapter of Transparency International and chaired a task force that reissued the Rules on Combating Corruption of the International Chamber of Commerce in 2011.
+Jean-Pierre is a member of the Swiss chapter of Transparency International and chaired a task force that reissued the Rules on Combating Corruption of the International Chamber of Commerce in 2011.
 He works within the ISO framework as the Convenor of ISO 309 TG 4 on post-publication issues in relation with ISO 37001 Anti-Bribery Management Systems, in addition to working on the assurance side.
 His work as an independent anti-corruption expert includes with the OECD, Council of Europe and as an expert witness in arbitration and legal proceedings.
 He has a law degree and is admitted to the bar in Switzerland and Quebec, Canada.

 Keep America Beautiful – Senior Vice President Recycling